 The Green Flag Award® scheme is the benchmark national standard for parks and green spaces in the UK.

 It was first launched in 1996 to recognise and reward the best green spaces in the country.
 The first awards were given in 1997 and, many years later, it continues to provide the benchmark against which our parks and green spaces are measured.
 It is also seen as a way of encouraging others to achieve high environmental standards, setting a benchmark of excellence in recreational green areas.

 Entries for the Green Flag Award® are open to parks/green spaces located in the UK.
 The Green Flag Award is also being piloted in The Netherlands and Germany.

 The Scheme is licensed to Keep Britain Tidy by Communities and Local Government (CLG) who own the green Flag Award Scheme

-Keep Britain Tidy has partnered with the following organisation to deliver the Scheme in England
+Keep Britain Tidy has partnered with the following organisations to deliver the Scheme in England:

 The Civic Trust, the country's leading urban environment charity, manages the Green Flag Award scheme.
 The Trusts aim is to inspire and promote progressive improvements in the quality of urban life for everyone, and the Green Flag Awards are a key part of that objective.

 Birmingham Parks with Green Flag status